Kersic/NodeMongoReactToDoApp/README.md

-# Node.js MongoDB React ToDo App
+# ToDo App with Next.js Node.js and MongoDB

 To do Web App for School project.
 Created with Node.js (Express), MongoDB and Next.js.